-(1) Black Rock [pond] Pond and Branch Brook within Black Rock State Park (Watertown).

-(2) Schreeder [pond] Pond and Chatfield Hollow Brook within Chatfield Hollow State Park (Killingworth).

-(3) Natchaug River within Natchaug State Forest (Eastford).

-(4) Allen Brook Pond (Wharton Pond) within Wharton Brook State Park (Wallingford).

-(5) Eight Mile Brook and Papermill Pond within Southford Falls State Park (Oxford).

-(6) Day Pond (Colchester).

-(7) Stratton Brook ponds and Stratton Brook as indicated by signs posted by the Department of Environmental Protection within Stratton Brook State Park (Simsbury).

-(8) Valley Falls Pond within Valley Falls Park (Vernon).

-(9) Mohegan Park Pond (Spaulding Pond, Norwich).

-(10) Great Hollow Lake within Wolfe Park (Monroe).

-(11) Kent Falls Brook within Kent Falls State Park (Kent).

-(12) Pasture Pond (Quinebaug Valley Trout Hatchery), Plainfield.

-(13) McGovern Pond, West Hartford.
+- (1) Black Rock pond and Branch Brook within Black Rock State Park (Watertown). - (2) Schreeder pond and Chatfield Hollow Brook within Chatfield Hollow State Park (Killingworth). - (3) Natchaug River within Natchaug State Forest (Eastford). - (4) Allen Brook Pond (Wharton Pond) within Wharton Brook State Park (Wallingford). - (5) Eight Mile Brook and Papermill Pond within Southford Falls State Park (Oxford). - (6) Day Pond (Colchester). - (7) Stratton Brook ponds and Stratton Brook as indicated by signs posted by the Department of Environmental Protection within Stratton Brook State Park (Simsbury). - (8) Valley Falls Pond within Valley Falls Park (Vernon). - (9) Mohegan Park Pond (Spaulding Pond, Norwich). - (10) Great Hollow Lake within Wolfe Park (Monroe). - (11) Kent Falls Brook within Kent Falls State Park (Kent). - (12) Pasture Pond (Quinebaug Valley Trout Hatchery), Plainfield. - (13) McGovern Pond, West Hartford.

-(j) Sea-run trout streams.
+(i) Sea-run trout streams.

-(1) In the Eightmile River (East Haddam and Lyme): There shall be no closed season for fishing downstream of the dam at Mt.
+- (1) In the Eightmile River (East Haddam and Lyme): There shall be no closed season for fishing downstream of the dam at Mt.
 Archer Road.
 The daily creel limit for any combination of trout is two (2) and the minimum length limit for trout shall be fifteen (15) inches downstream of the dam at Mt.
 Archer Road.
-Possession of trout less than fifteen (15) inches or possession of more than two (2) trout on such waters or their shores is prohibited.

-(2) In the Farm River (North Branford and East Haven): There shall be no closed season for fishing downstream of the I-95 bridge.
+Possession of trout less than fifteen (15) inches or possession of more than two (2) trout on such waters or their shores is prohibited. - (2) In the Farm River (North Branford and East Haven): There shall be no closed season for fishing downstream of the I-95 bridge.
 The daily creel limit for any combination of trout is two (2) and the minimum length for trout shall be fifteen (15) inches downstream of the I-95 bridge.
-Possession of trout less than fifteen (15) inches or possession of more than two (2) trout on such waters or their shores is prohibited.

-(3) In the Hammonasset River (Clinton, Killingworth, and Madison): Except as provided in subsection (c) of this section, downstream of the Hammonasset Dam (at the outlet of Hammonasset Reservoir) to the I-95 bridge the daily creel limit for any combination of trout is two (2) and the minimum length for trout shall be nine (9) inches.
+Possession of trout less than fifteen (15) inches or possession of more than two (2) trout on such waters or their shores is prohibited. - (3) In the Hammonasset River (Clinton, Killingworth, and Madison): Except as provided in subsection (c) of this section, downstream of the Hammonasset Dam (at the outlet of Hammonasset Reservoir) to the I-95 bridge the daily creel limit for any combination of trout is two (2) and the minimum length for trout shall be nine (9) inches.
 Possession of trout less than nine (9) inches or possession of more than two (2) trout on such waters or their shores is prohibited.
 There shall be no closed season for fishing downstream of the breached dam located approximately 300 feet above River Road.
-The daily creel limit for any combination of trout is two (2) and the minimum length for trout shall be fifteen (15) inches downstream of the breached dam located approximately 300 feet above rout shall be fifteen (15) inches downstream of the breached dam located approximately 300 feet above River Road.
-Possession of trout less than fifteen (15) inches or possession of more than two (2) trout on such waters or possession of more than two (2) trout on such waters or possession of more than two (2) trout on such waters or the breached dam located approximately 300 feet above rout shall be fifteen (15) inches downstream of the breached dam located approximately 300 feet above rout shall be fifteen (15) inches downstream of the breached dam located approximately 300 feet above rout shall be fifteen (15) inches downstream of the breached dam located approximately 300 feet above rout shall be fifteen (15) inches downstream of the breached dam located approximately 300 feet above River Road.
+The daily creel limit for any combination of trout is two (2) and the minimum length for trout shall be fifteen (15) inches downstream of the breached dam located approximately 300 feet above River Road.
 Possession of trout less than fifteen (15) inches or possession of more than two (2) trout on such waters or their shores is prohibited.